peterbonnesoeur/COVID19-FaceMaskDetector/README.md

 Disclaimer: In case you are using the Rapsberry Pi and IP cameras, the previous script should be running on each of the devices FIRST.

+Also, if you just want to test the detection program without IP cameras, you just need to rum this program with *-nc  0*

 # Camera IP, Raspberry Pi Camera

-1 - To use IP cameras, you need to run the following script for each camera on your computer while replacing the IP address (They should be on the same network as your computer).
+**1 -** To use IP cameras, you need to run the following script for each camera on your computer while replacing the IP address (They should be on the same network as your computer).
 In order to test the IP camera implementation without owning any IP camera, you can install an application such as [IP Webcam](https://play.google.com/store/apps/details?id=com.pas.webcam&hl=en) on your phone.

 The command should will be :